Jose Gutierez Xtravaganza

-Jose Gutierez Xtravaganza (né José Gutiérrez, sometimes called Jose Xtravaganza / Extravaganza) is a dancer, choreographer, and recording artist.
+Jose Gutierez Xtravaganza (sometimes called Jose Xtravaganza) is a dancer, choreographer, and recording artist.
 He is one of the most widely recognized personalities to emerge from the NYC ballroom scene of the 1980s.
 He is best known for his work with Madonna.

 Early life

 José Gutiérrez was born and raised on the Lower East Side of Manhattan, his parents having emigrated from the Dominican Republic.
 As a child he was recognized for his natural dance ability and enrolled in a program of formal dance education, sponsored through the New York City Department of Education.
 He continued his study of ballet and other dance styles throughout his teenage years, going on to attend the Fiorello H. LaGuardia High School of Music & Art and Performing Arts and studying under master choreographer Eliot Feld.

 Voguing and ballroom scene

 While in high school, Jose began to socialize among the Latino and African American LGBTQ community that regularly gathered along the West Side waterfront of New York City's West Village area, commonly known as "the piers".
 It was there that he first became aware of the gestural vocabulary and projected attitude of voguing.
 The dance style first emerged as part of the NYC underground ballroom scene, in which the dancers transition through a series of poses that emulate those of fashion models.
 Much like break dancing (which developed concurrently), there is an inherent competitive aspect to voguing in which the dancers try to outdo one another through increasingly complex poses and the fluidity of their transition between poses.
 The underground ball scene and voguing would later be popularized through the 1990 documentary Paris Is Burning, in which Jose appears voguing in competition.

 As a formally trained dancer, Jose became fascinated with the expressive and gestural dance style, quickly picking up the moves and integrating them with the more formal positions of ballet.
 As a teenager, Jose began attending and competing in balls hosted by the New York City "houses", where the best voguers gathered to battle on the runway for prizes and recognition.
 It was there that he came to the attention of mother Angie Xtravaganza, matriarch of the ballroom House of Xtravaganza and was invited to become a member of the group.
 Consistent with the tradition of ball culture, Jose took the house name as his adopted surname in 1986.
 Leveraging his formal dance training, Jose developed a unique style of voguing based on clean lines, precision poses, and effortless transitions, with a projection of disciplined elegance.
 This combination made Jose a respected opponent in ballroom competitions, garnering him numerous trophies and awards.